gbuckle10/Nanopore_analysis/README.txt

 To run uxm_deconv:
     - Get your pat.gz file and your atlas.tsv file.
-    - Filter out the rows which aren't in the atlas using wgbstools view path/to/pat.gz -o path/to/output.csv
+    - Filter out the rows which aren't in the atlas using wgbstools view  path/to/pat.gz -L path/to/atlas -o path/to/output.csv
     - index the output
     - do something??
+    - Make sure you have used the correct atlas (hg38/hg19) - it should be the same genome assembly used for the basecalling.
+    - The atlas you used for the view function should be the same as the one you use for the deconv.

 Process to install WGBS Tools: